FindMySchool LogoFindMySchool

 The school is currently judged Good at its most recent inspection (30–31 January 2024).
 In academic terms, the published GCSE and A-level outcomes sit below England averages on several headline measures, so “good” here is best understood as a stable, structured school experience rather than a results-leading one.

 Year 7 entry is coordinated through Nottinghamshire County Council.
-For the 2026 entry cycle, the on-time closing date is 31 October 2025, with offers released on 02 March 2026.
+For the 2027 entry cycle, applications open on 3 August 2026, the on-time closing date is 31 October 2026, and offers are released on 1 March 2027.

-The most recent published figures include an Attainment 8 score of 38.7 and a Progress 8 score of -0.52.
-The school’s FindMySchool GCSE ranking is 3,068th in England and 6th in Mansfield, which sits in the lower national band.
+The most recent published figures include an Attainment 8 score of 39.8 and a Progress 8 score of -0.52.
+The school’s FindMySchool GCSE academic ranking is 3,160th out of 3,895 in England, and its local secondary ranking is 4th in Mansfield, which sits in the lower national band.

 The school day runs 08:30 to 15:30 Monday to Wednesday, 08:30 to 14:40 Thursday, and 08:30 to 13:50 Friday.
 This structure can suit families who prefer an earlier finish later in the week, while keeping longer days earlier.